murdacg1/neural_networks_for_hand_pose_recognition_based_on_armband_electrical_signals/README.md

 Introduction

 The surface electromyography (sEMG)-based gesture recognition with a deep learning approach and real-time recognition can become important in practical, advanced human-computer interaction.
 The sEMG signal is obtained by an armband with non-invasive skin-contact sEMG electrodes.
-The electrical activity recorded allows development of a human-computer interface system which can be emplyed in a number of areas: Assistive or Rehabilitative technology (e.g., myoelectric controlled prosthesis or assistive robots or even sEMG-driven exoskeletons); Serious games and advanced, intuitive and more natural input and simulation control; and Silent speech recognition.
+The electrical activity recorded allows development of a human-computer interface system which can be employed in a number of areas: Assistive or Rehabilitative technology (e.g., myoelectric controlled prosthesis or assistive robots or even sEMG-driven exoskeletons); Serious games and advanced, intuitive and more natural input and simulation control; and Silent speech recognition.
 For additional information and background, see, e.g.:

 0. Wikipedia, Human?computer interaction. https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction